 Are You (really) An AP Chemistry Student?

-Before you register for AP Chemistry, I want students to be fully aware of the course expectations.
+I've had many AP Chemistry teachers respond positively to this particular blog I wrote on AP Chemistry expectations.
+Before you register for AP Chemistry, you should be fully aware of the course expectations.
 If you are a student considering signing up for AP Chemistry, do yourself the favor of reading what I've written about your upcoming course selection.

 Resources for AP Chemistry